-Flipping a House Checklist: A Cheat Sheet for Your Next Rehab & Flip
+Flipping a House Checklist: A Cheat Sheet for Your Next Rehab and Flip

 If you’re new to flipping houses, use these steps as your “flipping a house checklist” to ensure your first few house flips run smoothly and profitably.